danpla/dpscreenocr/doc/manual.md

       Windows if you have ever used Tesseract installers from SourceForge with default settings.

-    * (Windows) This may happen if the program is installed in a path that have Unicode characters not supported by you current code page.
-This is a Tesseract limitation that cannot be fixed on the dpScreenOCR side.
-Try to install the program to another location; any path consisting of ASCII characters will do.

 *   **(Windows) "Run executable" opens the script in a text editor**

     Create a file association as described in